 Things to Remember

-- Make sure when selecting door trim that the style chosen fits in with your overall décor and home design.
-You may wish to replace interior door trim with the same style throughout the home to ensure a consistent look.
-The same width and design on wood styles can be installed in different rooms and finished with color or stain to match or compliment that particular room.
+Make sure when selecting door trim that the style chosen fits in with your overall décor and home design.
+You may wish to replace your interior door trim with the same style throughout the home to ensure a consistent look.
+The same width and design on wood styles can be installed in different rooms and finished with color or stain to match or complement that particular room.
 It is highly recommended that you acquire enough trim material to replace all interior doors at the same time because the trim you select may not be available in the future.
-However, when selecting plain, flat trim board buying just enough for the project at hand will suffice
+However, when selecting a plain, flat trim board buying just enough for the project at hand will suffice

-- Safety first is a good tip.
+Safety first is a good tip.
 Make sure when starting the project you clearly make the work area safe by locking the door to traffic.
-Also make sure the area is clear allowing you the necessary movement to complete the project.
+Also, make sure the area is clear allowing you the necessary movement to complete the project.